 As physical and chemical features of the ocean change in response to the changing climate, marine calcifiers face the biochemical and physiological challenge of maintaining calcium carbonate shell structure in a more acidic environment.
 A key component to understanding organismal response to this multifactorial stressor is linking underlying genetic variation to phenotypic variation in stress response.
 Our current project aims to take advantage of the genomic gradient across the blue mussel hybrid zone (Mytilus edulis and Mytilus trossulus) in the Gulf of Maine to link genetic variation with variance in calcification rates in response to lower pH, higher temperatures, and reduced food availability.
 We are employing the power of next generation DNA sequencing techniques to generate highly multilocus genotypes for population genomic analysis and genome-wide association survey.

-During the launch of my Marine Molecular Ecology and Evolution course in the fall of 2014, my students and I investigated spatial and ecotype population structure in Littorina obtusata (a native periwinkle snail), also using next generation DNA sequencing and population genomic analyses.
+In the context of my Marine Molecular Ecology and Evolution course, students and I investigate the spatial and ecotype population structure in native Littorine snails (Littorina obtusata and L. saxatilis) in the Gulf of Maine, also using next generation DNA sequencing and population genomic analyses.